ovity/octotree/README.md

 ## Octotree
-Chrome extension to display GitHub code in tree format, making it much easier to navigate code.
+Chrome extension to display GitHub code in tree format.
 Useful for developers who frequently read source in GitHub and do not want to download or checkout every single repository.
+Features:

 * Easy-to-navigate code tree like IDEs
 * Super fast browsing with Pjax